Solvability of Discrete Helmholtz Equations: Introduction

 \section{Introduction}

-In this paper, we consider the numerical discretization of the Helmholtz problem for modelling acoustic wave propagation in a bounded Lipschitz domain $\Omega\subset\mathbb{R}^{d}$, $d=1,2$, with boundary $\Gamma:=\partial\Omega $.
-Robin boundary conditions are imposed on $\Gamma$ and the strong form is given by
+In this paper, we consider the numerical discretization of the Helmholtz problem for modelling acoustic wave propagation in a bounded Lipschitz domain $\Omega \subset \mathbb{R}^{d}$, $d=1,2$, with boundary $\Gamma :=\partial \Omega $.
+Robin boundary conditions are imposed on $\Gamma $ and the strong form is given by seeking \(u\) s.t.

-Here, $\mathbf{n}$ denotes the outer normal vector and $k\in\mathbb{R} \backslash\left\{ 0\right\} $ is the wave number.
-It is well known that the weak formulation of this problem is well-posed; the proof is based on Fredholm's alternative in combination with the unique continuation principle (u.c.p.) (see, e.g., \cite{Leis86}).
+Here, $\mathbf{n}$ denotes the outer normal vector and $k\in \mathbb{R} \backslash \left\{ 0\right\} $ is the wave number.
+It is well known that the weak formulation of this problem is well posed; the proof is based on Fredholm's alternative in combination with the unique continuation principle (u.c.p.) (see, e.g., \cite{Leis86}).
+The restriction to Robin boundary conditions is only to fix the ideas.
+Our method and theory apply verbatim to any other boundary condition of the type

+for some dissipative linear operator $T_{k}$.
+The generalization to mixed boundary condition which are imposed only on a subset of $\Gamma$ with positive surface measure is straightforward as well: only the initialisation of Algorithm 1 (see \S \ref{sec:ducp}) has to be restricted to the degrees of freedom which lie on the boundary part with mixed boundary conditions.

 We consider the discretization of this equation (in variational form) by a conforming Galerkin method.
 The proof of well-posedness for this discretization goes back to \cite{Schatz74} and is based on a perturbation argument: the subspace which defines the Galerkin discretization has to be sufficiently \textquotedblleft rich\textquotedblright\ in the sense that a certain adjoint approximation property holds.
 However, this adjoint approximation property contains a constant which is a priori unknown.
 The existing analysis gives insights into how the parameters defining the Galerkin space should be chosen \textit{asymptotically} but does not answer the question whether, for a concrete finite dimensional space, the corresponding Galerkin discretization has a unique solution.